 In addition to keratoconus, corneal ulcers, complications caused by eye surgery, and swelling or scarring of the cornea caused by injury to the eye or an eye infection can also require the need for a corneal transplant.

 Corneal Transplants at Eye Clinic of Austin

 At Eye Clinic of Austin, the first step for a corneal transplant is scheduling an appointment for a thorough eye exam.
-During the eye exam, our ophthalmologist, Dr. Thomas Henderson, looks for any existing conditions that might cause complications after the procedure.
+During the eye exam, one of our ophthalmologists, Dr. Thomas Henderson or Dr. Farhan A. Irshad, look for any existing conditions that might cause complications after the procedure.
 If any other unrelated eye issues exist, these will be treated prior to surgery.
 We also take precise measurements of your cornea to determine what size cornea will be needed for the replacement.
 Once a donor cornea is secured, the surgery for the transplant will be scheduled.

 After a Corneal Transplant

 Recovery after a corneal transplant is typically eight weeks for partial transplants to greater than three to six months for a standard transplant.
 However, most patients can return to work within one to two weeks.
 Discomfort typically consisting of a scratchy feeling should be gone within two weeks of the corneal transplant.

 After the surgery, patients receive a prescription for eye drops and medication to prevent infection, as well as protective eye coverings to prevent injury or trauma to the eye.
 The protective eyewear is typically worn for the rest of the day unless otherwise instructed.
 Use of eye drops and medication is usually complete ten days after surgery.
 Anti-rejection eye drops may be continued indefinitely.